gilben1/shTab/README.md

 ## Building Using `web-ext`
 Tested building on Mint and Ubuntu, but should work on any regular linux distro.
 The packages may differ and / or may not be in your distro's repositories.

-### **If you don't intend on modifying the extension, it's easiest to install from the [Installing from Release](##Installing-from-Release) section.**
+### **If you don't intend on modifying the extension, it's easiest to install from the [Installing from Release](#installing-from-release) section.**

 ### Requirements:
-`nodejs` - Nodejs from your distro's repo.
-Is needed to use npm's `web-ext` for running and building.
+`nodejs` - Is needed to use npm's `web-ext` for running and building.
+In most standard distro repos.
 `npm` - Node.js package manager, needed to install the next requirement.
 In most standard distro repos.
-Install with `apt install npm` on Ubuntu and similar distors.
 `web-ext` - Command line tool for building and running the extension.
 Install with `npm install --global web-ext`.
+Depending on permission setup, may need to be run as root or through `sudo`.
 See more [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Getting_started_with_web-ext)

 ### Building
 1. Clone the repository and submodule